 And you’re in!!!
 The whole process was very smooth and easy.

 Once you’re in you’ll go up the two flights of stairs to the Mezzanine area.
 This is where all the action is.

 Immediately at the top of the stairs you’ll go down the somewhat narrow walkway.
 This area can get a little crazy at the beginning of the event so if it’s a bit overwhelming for your dog keep walking through until the space opens up.
 The Tigers mascot will be there so you can get some photos.

-On your left will be a one-way area to check out the vendor booths and official photography station.
+On your left will be a one-way area to check out the vendor booths and official photography station (depending on the game, there have been less and less each year).
 There are several pet food companies handing out samples and a photo station with a Tigers/Michigan Humane Society backdrop.
 The line was pretty long at the beginning of the game so you can either wait and watch everyone walk by or come back later.